-Burrata filled tomatoes are a great twist on a Caprese theme.
-They look absolutely stunning and impressive, but are so easy to make.
+Tomato and burrata are a great combination and this recipe is a twist on a Caprese theme.
+This appetizer looks absolutely stunning and impressive, but is so easy to make.

-Summer’s not over yet, so I’m hanging onto tomatoes and holding off on pumpkin for the time being.
+Summer’s not over yet, so I’m hanging onto the flavors of tomato and burrata, and holding off on pumpkin for the time being.

 I have a special coring tool, but you can easily use a sharp knife to core the center of the tomatoes.